zackgithuboriginal/trestore-milestone-project-4/README.md

 #### UserProfile model

 The UserProfile model is the model used to track the activity and details of a customer or user of the store.
 It has a one to one relationship with the User model to enable signing in and out of the session and providing access to personal details if authenticated.
-The model contains the user's delivery details if they have elected to store them for future, as well as the tree_planting_contribution field.
+The model contains the user's delivery details if they have elected to store them for the future, as well as the tree_planting_contribution field.
 Which tracks the total number of trees planted due to their orders.

     class UserProfile(models.Model):